-In America, gun violence costs an estimated $214.2 billion annually in lost quality-of-life.
-These are intangible costs that quantify—based on jury awards and victim settlements—the pain, suffering, and lost overall well-being that a person and their family experience due to gun death and injury.
+In America, gun violence costs an estimated $489.08 billion annually in lost quality-of-life.
 Quality-of-life lost represents the present value of what was irreparably damaged when a victim’s life was cut short or a survivor was permanently disabled by gun violence, with a higher amount for younger victims with years of life ahead of them.

 Pain and Suffering

-- Estimate of the intangible loss of victims and survivors due to either a life cut short or a person permanently disabled by gun violence.
+- Estimate of the intangible loss due to either a life cut short or a person permanently disabled by gun violence.

-While these estimates are enormous, they do not include the indirect impact that gun violence has on many other people in our country, which would undeniably put the price even higher.
-While this report’s quality-of-life lost estimate includes individuals who were shot and their immediate family, it does not include children who lost their parents, siblings, or extended family members, or those who witnessed gun violence and were marked by the trauma of it.
+While these estimates are enormous, they are in fact very conservative.
+They do not include the indirect impact that gun violence has on many other people in our country, which, if included, would put the price far higher.
+While this report’s quality-of-life-lost estimate includes individuals who were shot and their immediate family, it does not include siblings, extended family members, or the millions of Americans who have witnessed gun violence and been marked by the trauma of it.
 The collective trauma we all feel when a mass shooting, homicide, or suicide occurs certainly isn’t free.

-The pain and suffering caused by a single gun can ripple through an entire family, as is the case with gun suicides, which account for nearly two-thirds of all gun deaths6Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of most recent available data at publication time: 2014 to 2018 and half of the cost of gun violence in America.
-Suicides have lower overall economic costs associated with them—largely because less is spent on criminal justice and incarceration costs—but the intangible cost in pain and suffering is a crushing weight to bear.
+The pain and suffering caused by a single gun can ripple through an entire family, as is the case with gun suicides, which account for nearly six in 10 gun deaths10Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using five years of the most recent available data: 2016 to 2020. and 60 percent of the total cost of gun violence in America.
+In comparison to gun homicides and assaults, gun suicides have lower economic costs associated with them—largely because less is spent on criminal justice and incarceration costs—but the immeasurable cost in pain and suffering is a crushing weight to bear.

 McKay Moore Sohlberg’s husband died by suicide, putting her in financial uncertainty.